jayunit100/enhancements/keps/sig-network/networkpolicy.md

 ##### Only define whitelisted communication as part of the verification of connectivity

 Since verification is quite extensive for these tests, the `Ginkgo.By` statements will be done iteratively, rather then using bespoke sentences for each case.
 This can be done by mapping a set of predefined network policies to a change set, which defines exactly which namespace/pod pairs are allowed to talk to one another.
-This can be expressed in go code as follows, using `DenyAll` as an easy to understand example.
+This can be expressed in go code as follows, using `AllowAllInnerNamespace` as an easy to understand example.

 ```

-// DenyAll is a NP that denies all traffic, selects no whitelist pods.
+// AllowAllInnerNamespace is a NP that allows local client 'a' via a pod selector
-var DenyAll = &TruthTableEntry{
+var AllowAllInnerNamespace = &TruthTableEntry{
-	Description: "Should support a default-deny policy [Feature:NetworkPolicy]",
+	OldDescription: "should enforce policy to allow traffic from pods within server namespace based on PodSelector [Feature:NetworkPolicy]",
+	Description:    "ALLOW inner-namespace, PodSelector traffic to the server [Feature:NetworkPolicy]",
 	Policy: &networkingv1.NetworkPolicy{
 		ObjectMeta: metav1.ObjectMeta{
-			Name: "deny-all",
+			Name: "allow-client-a-via-pod-selector",
 		},
 		Spec: networkingv1.NetworkPolicySpec{
-			PodSelector: emptyLabelSelector,
+			PodSelector: serverPodSelector,
-			Ingress:     emptyIngress,
+			Ingress: []networkingv1.NetworkPolicyIngressRule{
+				ingressRuleClientA,
 			},
 		},
-	// The pods which are whitelisted by this policy.
+	},
+	// A lone pod selector will apply only to inner namespace traffic.
-	Whitelist: map[string]string{},
+	Whitelist: map[string]bool{"AaAs": true},
 }
 ```
 As a side note: the comingled `Whitelist` fields above makes the semantics of our network policy API highly explicit, helping significantly with the Documentation of NetworkPolicies.